A semester abroad in Thailand most definitely means lots of sunshine, fresh fruit smoothies, cutie kids…and lots of black?

 So What Does That Mean For You?

 The first month after King Bhumibol died, there were some major changes.
 Some bars stopped serving alcohol, some major celebrations were cancelled and everyone was wearing black.
-Thailand is still is a period of mourning, but it won’t really affect your day to day life as a volunteer in Thailand.
+Thailand's period of mourning is over but it won’t really affect your day to day life as a volunteer in Thailand.

-All major tourist attractions and markets should remain open and will be business as usual; which is excellent news for you.
+All major tourist attractions and markets have now re-opened.
 That means you can still go to the Lantern Festivals and live out your Tangled dreams in real life.

 How Should You Show Respect?

-Thai people all over the country are wearing black to show respect, but tourists aren’t really expected to…but you aren’t a tourist if you're volunteering, now are you?
+Thai people all over the country wore black to show respect, but tourists aren’t really expected to…but you aren’t a tourist if you're volunteering, now are you?

-You don't have to wear black every single day, although the majority of the locals are.
-It is important that you wear black during the time you're teaching though.
 How you’ll dress sort of varies depending on which ILP school you are teaching at.
 All Thai volunteers are already required to wear skirts or dresses while teaching (here are a few other tips on what to wear while teaching) so you may want to pack black dresses, tops and skirts.
-Black and white stripes are fine too.
-You will also see black ribbons sold everywhere that you can pin to your clothes and bag to show respect.
-This will continue for the Summer and halfway through the Fall 2017 semesters.

 Anything Else I Should Know?